alphagov/govuk-frontend/docs/contributing/tasks.md

 # NPM and Gulp tasks

-This application used a number of a number of NPM scripts that run the application and trigger gulp tasks that build files, update the package, copy assets and watch for changes.
+This document describes the NPM scripts that run the application, and the gulp tasks they trigger to build files, update the package, copy assets and watch for changes.

-## Express app only

-To simply run the Express app without gulp tasks being triggered, simply run `node app/start.js`.
+To run the application without any tasks being triggered, see [Express app only](#express-app-only).

 ## NPM script aliases

-There are a few npm scripts in `package.json` that trigger a number of gulp tasks
+NPM scripts are defined in `package.json`.
+These trigger a number of gulp tasks.

 **`npm run start` will trigger `gulp dev` that:**
 - cleans the `public` folder